 - All college employees should be concerned with the proper care and security of any equipment which they use or observe.

-Property Manager - The Property Manager is responsible for maintaining the Fixed Assets property control records, affixing decals to new acquisitions, scheduling annual inventory verifications, and coordinating other aspects of the property control program.
+Property Management - The Property Manager is responsible for maintaining the Fixed Assets property control records, affixing decals to new acquisitions, scheduling annual inventory verifications, and coordinating other aspects of the property control program.

 - Departments and activities should contact the Property Manager for assistance and information relative to the property control program.